 Politics and Economy focuses on the organization and workings of power.
 It highlights the production, distribution, and consumption of goods and services and how these processes relate to one another in producing global connections and divisions; it also highlights how states and other actors interact as they attempt to manage these processes.
 Students might study changes in the character and reach of capitalism, models of sustainable development, interactions among states, empires, social movements, and other political entities, or systems of inequality organized geopolitically and by factors such as class, race, gender, and sexuality.

 Students must demonstrate proficiency in one (or more) foreign languages through one of two assessment models:

-(a) a total of three years current or prior college-level study; or
+(a) a total of two or three years current or prior college-level study (depending on certificate type); or

 (b) an ACTFL ranking of at least 2 (Limited Working Proficiency) in at least one language.

 Click to view the regularly offered foreign language courses at the University of Pittsburgh (fall term / spring term).
 The Global Studies Center offers Foreign Language and Area Study (FLAS) fellowships in nine languages.
 Graduate students may apply at the beginning stages of language study in one of these languages.

 GSC Tuition Remission For Graduate Students Studying Less Commonly Taught Languages (LCTL)

 To encourage students to study a language deemed of critical importance by the U.S. Department of Education, the Global Studies Center is pleased to announce a supplemental tuition remission program available to full-time graduate students at the University of Pittsburgh.
 Apply Here!